georgechang/blog/content/posts/active-directory-with-sitecore-identity.md

 ---
 title: Active Directory with Sitecore Identity
 date: 2019-06-23
-description: The definitive guide to using on-premises Active Directory with Sitecore Identity
-draft: true
-category:
+categories:
   - Sitecore
   - authentication
+draft: true
 ---

 With the release of Sitecore 9.1 and the introduction of Sitecore Identity, the legacy Sitecore Active Directory module is no longer supported for authentication to the administration portal.
 This becomes a barrier of entry to upgrading to 9.1 and beyond as customers who rely on an on-premises instance of Active Directory (a.k.a.
 Active Directory Domain Services a.k.a.
 AD DS) will need to figure out a replacement for the deprecated module.